gnugat/redaktilo/doc/03-reference.md

 Another stateless service, which allows you to search patterns in the Text's content.

 This is actually an interface allowing you to extend Redaktilo.
-By default, two implementations are provided.
+By default, four implementations are provided.

 ```php